As an Amazon Associate, I earn from qualifying purchases.

 About this page

-K-12 Building Managers, Lead Custodians, and Operations Supervisors spend real money every year on tools, equipment, PPE, and supplies.
-Most of it gets bought through district purchasing, but a lot of it is researched and specified by the facilities team.
-This page is a working reference of the categories of equipment and tools I recommend for school facilities operations — based on what actually gets used in buildings day to day.
+K-12 building managers, lead custodians, and operations supervisors spend real money every year on tools, equipment, PPE, and supplies.
+Most of it gets bought through district purchasing, but the specifications and recommendations come from the facilities team.
+This page is a working reference of the equipment categories that hold up in school facilities work — based on what actually gets used in buildings day to day.

 🧹 Cleaning Equipment

-Microfiber mop system — Flat microfiber mops are standard-issue for VCT and tile.
-Compared to traditional string mops, they reduce chemical use, water waste, and streaking.
+Microfiber mop system — Standard-issue for VCT, ceramic tile, and finished hard floors.
+Compared to traditional string mops, microfiber reduces chemical use, water waste, and streaking.
 A solid system includes a frame, multiple pads for rotation, and a bucket with a wringer.
+View on Amazon

-Commercial wet/dry vacuum — Backup for spills, flood response, drinking fountain leaks, and end-of-shift cleanup.
-Every building team needs at least one that can handle wet pickup reliably.
+Commercial wet/dry vacuum — Backup for spills, fountain leaks, flood response, and end-of-shift cleanup.
+Every building team needs at least one unit that can handle wet pickup reliably.
+View on Amazon

 🧪 Chemical Mixing & Application

-Chemical measuring cups (graduated) — Accurate chemical ratios are not optional.
-Every pre-spray, rinse, and encapsulation chemical requires a specific dilution ratio — typically measured in ounces per gallon.
-A proper graduated measuring cup makes the difference between a clean building and a chemical waste problem.
+Chemical measuring cups (graduated) — Accurate dilution ratios are not optional.
+Every pre-spray, rinse, and encapsulation chemical requires a specific measurement — typically ounces per gallon.
+A proper graduated measuring cup is the difference between a clean building and a chemical waste problem.
+View on Amazon

 Color-coded microfiber cloths — The standard system for preventing cross-contamination between restrooms, classrooms, food service, and high-touch surfaces.
-Most states with green cleaning standards require or recommend this practice.
-A starter pack in four colors covers most building needs.
+Most state green cleaning standards require or recommend this practice.
+A four-color starter pack covers most building needs.
+View on Amazon

 🦺 Safety & PPE

 Chemical-resistant gloves — Standard PPE for mixing and handling cleaning chemicals.
 Look for nitrile or neoprene gloves rated for the chemicals in your inventory.
-Disposable and reusable options both have their place.
+View on Amazon

 Safety glasses and splash goggles — Required for chemical mixing, carpet extraction, pressure washing, and power equipment use.
-Goggles for anything involving splash risk, glasses for general protection.
+Goggles for splash risk, glasses for general protection.
 Keep multiple pairs in every supply closet.
+View on Amazon

 Back support belt — For custodial staff handling furniture moves, equipment loading, and repetitive lifting during summer rotations.
-Not a replacement for proper lifting technique, but a useful reinforcement.
+Reinforcement, not a replacement, for proper lifting technique.
+View on Amazon

-Slip-resistant boot covers or work shoes — For crews working on wet floors during extraction and wax application.
-Reduces slip-and-fall incidents during the highest-risk parts of the summer schedule.
+Slip-resistant work shoes — For crews working wet floors during extraction and wax application.
+The single biggest reduction tool for slip-and-fall incidents during the highest-risk parts of the summer schedule.
+View on Amazon

 💨 Drying & Air Movement

 Commercial air mover (carpet dryer) — Essential equipment for every carpet extraction job.
-Air movers are what turn a 24-hour dry time into a 6-hour dry time under the right conditions.
+Air movers turn a 24-hour dry time into a 6-hour dry time under the right conditions.
 Every building running summer extractions needs multiple units, staged to push air across wet carpet and pull moisture out of the room.
+View on Amazon

 🔧 Hand Tools & General Maintenance